ubirch/ubirch-testkit/TestKit.md

     *If you already know the IMSI of your SIM card, you can skip to the next step.*

     If the IMSI is unknown, you can find a file `imsi.txt` on the SD card [(1.)](#assembled-testkit) in the TestKit which contains the IMSI of your SIM card.
-(The testkit code must have run at least once.)
+If the file does not exist, please plug in the testkit for a minute so that it can be created.
+You can unplug the testkit to remove the SD when the LED stops changing colors or when it turns off.

 1. Claim your SIM card identity (IMSI) at the [UBIRCH web UI](https://console.prod.ubirch.com):
     - Login or register if you don't have an account yet.
     - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`.
+    - In the resulting form enter the following data:
-    - Select ID type **IMSI**, enter the IMSI of your SIM card to the **ID** field, add a description for your device (e.g. "TestKit") and click on `register`.
+        - Select ID type **IMSI**
+        - Enter the IMSI of your SIM card to the **ID** field
+        - Add a **description** for your device (e.g. "TestKit")
+        - Enter the **tag** matching your sensor board, usually `pysense`.
+Please **make sure you enter the tag correctly as otherwise there will be no display of the sensor data** in the console.
+    - Click on `register`.
     - Click on your device in the *Your Things* overview and copy the content of the `apiConfig` field.

 1. Configure your device: